Myanmar (Burma)

 Barriers to Operational Activity

-The transition period (2008/11-2021) and the enactment of the 2014 Association Registration Law, had mostly alleviated harassment associations were subject to by governmental authorities.
+The transition period (2008/11-2021) and the enactment of the 2014 Association Registration Law, had alleviated some of the harassment associations were subject to by governmental authorities.
 The enactment of the Organization Registration Law in October 2022 now ensures a restrictive approach to regulating non-governmental organizations, similar to the military and SAC’s harsh approach to civil society post-2021 coup.

 The key barrier to operations is the introduction of a limitation of accepted activities to “social tasks” and the prohibition of any activities “directly or indirectly related to the political, economic and religious sectors” (section 2g).
 This not only constrains civil society’s capacity to operate freely and their contribution to public affairs, it also appears contrary to obligations under international human rights law related to freedom of assembly, of expression, of association and the right to take part in the conduct of public affairs.